What's Anomalous in LHC Jets?: Dark jets

 Established working points include square root reweighting $(n=1/2)$ or $n=1/4$~\cite{Finke:2021sdf}.
 Aside from the obvious choice of the pixel transverse momentum, the alternative reweightings stretch the resolution at low transverse momenta and move the peak of the pixel distribution to higher reweighted intensity values.
 This allows the network to extract more information from the large number of soft pixels, while keeping most of the information on hard, decay related pixels.
 The reweightings also change the density of the jets in physics space, and given that we define anomalous jets as those in the low density regions, they physically alter what jets are anomalous.
 For an optimal network training it might eventually be beneficial to provide the network with two reweighted inputs, one focusing on soft pixels and one focusing on hard pixels~\cite{Baldi:2020hjm}.

 Second, we need to deal with the sparsity of the jet images.
 We use a Gaussian filter to decrease the sparsity, convoluting the image with a Gaussian smearing kernel with the width $\sigma=0.5~...~3.0$ pixels.
 This filter also correlates neighbouring pixels.
 In Fig.~\ref{fig:gfilter_remap} we illustrate the effect of the $p_T$-reweighting and the Gaussian filter on a single QCD jet image.
 The smearing is equivalent to using a correspondingly defined kernel MSE loss~\cite{Finke:2021sdf} and provides a better measure of similarity for jet images than employing the standard mean squared error (MSE) distance measure.
 If the intensity in a bright pixel is shifted to a neighbouring pixel, the resulting image is closer to the original image than an image where the intensity is moved further away.
+Note that neither the reweighting of the pixel intensity nor the application of the Gaussian kernel destroys information.
+The reweighting is done with a bijective mapping.
+The Gaussian kernel applied is fixed and contains no randomness.
+It is therefore invertible except for edge effects where intensity can be smeared out of the image.
+However, we expect these effects to be negligible, as the image range in $\Delta\eta$ and $\Delta\Phi$ is sufficiently large compared to the jet radius.

 For networks working on EFPs we can apply similar preprocessing steps, either reweighting the momentum fractions $z_i$ individually or reweighting the EFPs as a whole.
 To exploit some of the analytic properties of the INN we choose the latter option, including a reweighting $\text{EFP}_i \to \log \text{EFP}_i$.
 The Gaussian filter is not relevant for the EFP representation.
 To estimate the correlations between the different EFPs we turn to Fig.~\ref{fig:efp_2d}.
 Indeed, the EFPs we use as network input are strongly correlated in a non-linear way.
 Because of these correlations, for instance the QCD jets and the Heidelberg dark jets have a similar overall structure in the 8-dimensional EFP space, but populate different parts of the sub-manifolds due to the one-prong vs two-prong difference.